 Reasons truck accidents happen

-Truck accidents are often a consequence of driver error, or other unsafe equipment.
-These are some of the reasons truck accidents happen when they shouldn’t:
+A truck accident is often the consequence of driver error, or other unsafe equipment.
+These are some of the reasons a truck accident could happen when they shouldn’t:

 - Drivers do not have the required training and qualifications.